orenbenkiki/dynamake/README.rst

 Dynamic Build Graphs
 ....................

-This is a fancy way of saying that the following is supported:
+This is a fancy way of saying that the following are supported:

 **Dynamic inputs**: The full set of inputs of a build step may depend on a subset of its inputs.

 An example of dynamic inputs is compiling a C source file, which actually depends on all the included header files.
+For a more complex example, consider data analysis where the input data is classified into one of several categories.
+The actual analysis results are obtained by a category-specific algorithm, which generates different input files for the final consolidation step.

-This is supported in various ways by most build tools - some of these ways being more convoluted than others.
+Dynamic inputs are supported in various ways by most build tools - some of these ways being more convoluted than others.
+DynaMake provides natural first-class support for such cases.

 **Dynamic outputs**: The set of outputs of a build step may depend on its inputs.